-Task Description Run sp security Run "sp_security -setup" to specify whether or not to enable SSL/TLS for all network traffic.
+Task Description Run sp_security Run "sp_security -setup" to specify whether or not to enable SSL/TLS for all network traffic.
 When enabled, SSL/TLS is used for network communications between the SharePlex instances on the source and target systems.
-For more information, see "Configure Security Features" in the SharePlex Administrator Guide .
-Assign users to security groups For more information, see Assign SharePlex users to security groups on page 53.
-Perform Database Setup and other setup tasks See: Set up replication from Oracle to a different target type on page 74 Repeat Repeat all of the installation procedures for all Unix and Linux machines that will be involved in SharePlex replication.
+Assign users to security groups For more information, see Assign SharePlex users to security groups on page 52.
+Perform Database Setup and other setup tasks See: Set up replication from Oracle to a different target type on page 72 Repeat Repeat all of the installation procedures for all Unix and Linux machines that will be involved in SharePlex replication.
 Multi-instance configurations To install multiple instances of SharePlex on this system, such as to support consolidated replication, see the SharePlex Administrator's Guide for the correct setup.